 “Financial planning anticipates a client’s income needs in retirement and creates the most efficient path to managing that income over their lifetime.”

 - Lee Rosenberg, CFP®, CEO and Founder

-With people living an average of ten to fifteen years longer, and interest rates on CDs and bonds at an all-time low, we now consider alternative investments that can generate income so that people don’t outlive their nest eggs.
+With people living an average of ten to fifteen years longer, and interest rates on CDs and bonds fluctuating, we now consider alternative investments that can generate income so that people don’t outlive their nest eggs.
 Today the focus is on generating dividends and employing equity strategies for greater income and returns.

 One of the greatest improvements in portfolio management is the availability of financial instruments designed to minimize risk and maximize returns.
 So, while the market may experience volatility, investment choices are now better geared to weather storms.

 The speed at which markets can change over a short period of time requires vigilant monitoring, which the average investor doesn’t have the ability to do.
 Nor do they necessarily understand the ramifications of what is happening in the market or how to respond.
 But one of the biggest downsides of going it alone is tending to sell low and buy high because emotions drive the decisions.
 In other words, if an investor is spooked by a downward trend, they may sell off instead of knowing the right time to make changes.

 Another drawback for investors who manage their own portfolios is that they don’t keep asset allocation in mind.
 Instead they gravitate towards what is popular and may also be less diligent about monitoring their investments.
 An ignored portfolio can be very costly.